sk-zk/TruckLib/README.md

 ## Known issues and limitations
 * The library does not calculate the bounding box of items, so you'll need to recalculate the map (F8) on load.
+* The prefab object creator doesn't handle terrain points yet.
+Unless you need prefab terrain, this is also fixed by recalculating.

 ## License
 TruckLib is licensed under GPL v2 except for `CityHash.cs`.